Big Joe Turner: 1939 to 1950

 In 1945, he also signed a recording contract with National Records, for which he recorded under the supervision of Herb Abramson.
 His first hit single was a cover of Saunders King's "S.K.
 Blues" (1945).
 He recorded the songs "My Gal's a Jockey" and the risqué "Around the Clock" the same year, and Aladdin Records released "Battle of the Blues", a duet with Wynonie Harris.
 Turner stayed with National until 1947, but none of his recordings were big sellers.
 In 1950, he recorded the song "Still in the Dark", released by Freedom Records.
 Joe Turner also played at the Cavalcades of Jazz concert held at Wrigley Field in Los Angeles which was produced by Leon Hefflin Sr. on September 23, 1945, to a crowd of 15,000.
 Count Basie, the Honeydrippers, The Peters Sisters, Slim and Bam and Valaida Snow were also featured artists.
-Turner also performed in 1948 alongside Dizzy Gillespie at the fourth famed annual Cavalcade of Jazz concert held at Wrigley Field in Los Angeles which on September 12.
+Turner also performed alongside Dizzy Gillespie at the fourth annual Cavalcade of Jazz concert held at Wrigley Field in Los Angeles, on September 12, 1948.
 Also on the program that day were Frankie Laine, The Sweethearts of Rhythm, The Honeydrippers, Little Miss Cornshucks, Jimmy Witherspoon, The Blenders, and The Sensations.

-Turner was a significant figure in the development of Rhythm and Blues.
-According to the Rock & Roll Hall of Fame, Turner and Louis Jordan laid the foundation for R&B in the 1940s, cutting one swinging rhythm & blues masterpiece after another".
+Turner was a significant figure in the development of rhythm and blues.
+According to the Rock & Roll Hall of Fame, Turner and Louis Jordan laid the foundation for R&B in the 1940s, "cutting one swinging rhythm & blues masterpiece after another".

-Turner made many albums with Johnson, Art Tatum, Sammy Price, and other jazz groups.
+Turner made many albums with Johnson, Art Tatum, Willie "The Lion" Smith, Sammy Price, and other jazz groups.
 He recorded for several record companies.
 He also performed with the Count Basie Orchestra.
 During his career, Turner was part of the transition from big bands to jump blues to rhythm and blues to rock and roll.
 He was a master of traditional blues verses, and at Kansas City jam sessions he could swap choruses with instrumental soloists for hours.